Web Server vs. Application Server: What’s the Difference?

 3. Speed Kit

-* These are the top 5 web accelerator software based on G2 Score as of March 8, 2024.
+*These are the top 5 web accelerator software, based on G2’s Winter 2026 Grid Report.

 With server-side web scripting, developers can make pages that adapt based on how users interact.
 Programming languages like PHP, Python, and Ruby make it possible, helping developers add more interaction and personalization.